creativeaura/GauravityJS/README.md

 We are also passing some properties related to this object and public function as sayHello();.
-All these properties and functions are added to the object and we can access the object these functions as CA.ui.Button,sayHello();
+All these properties and functions are added to the object and we can access the object these functions as CA.ui.Button.sayHello();

 You can also implement inheritence by adding the extend keyword and Object name.